Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

-Hand eye coordination is the relationship with what we see and how we use our hands.
+Hand/ eye coordination is the relationship with what we see and how we use our hands.
 As we develop, we no longer need to look at our hands to be able to use them.
 We connect what we see with our eyes and move our hands accordingly.
 This skill is developed through much practice and is essential for every day tasks such as dressing, eating, playing sport, climbing, writing and even using a tablet.

 Make sure your child is successful in their game as this will motivate them to continue.
-As you push them to get to the next level, they should be able to manage a few of their attempts to stay motivated-even if they are not successful at all of them.
+As you push them to get to the next level, they should be able to manage a few of their attempts to keep motivated-even if they are not successful at all of them.

 Remember to praise the effort rather than the result to motivate them to keep putting in effort and not be put off if they don’t succeed.

-Use the sequence below to progress your child’s hand/eye coordination.
+Use this sequence to progress your child’s hand/eye coordination.
 They may start at the beginning or half way down – wherever you think your child will be successful but still be challenged.
 If your child is not ready to attempt a certain activity, look at those either before or after which may suit them better.